BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 ## pwnedlabs.io

-Most stuff here is paid, but the free labs are pretty good, I'd definitely recommend them.
+Most content here is paid, but the free labs are very good, I definitely recommend them.
 I filtered by Red Team, AWS and Free and completed them all.
-It goes a bit more in depth than both flaws.cloud and covers some other service-specific vulnerabilities, so go ahead and try them out!
+The labs go deeper than both flaws.cloud and cover additional service-specific vulnerabilities, so go ahead and try them out!
 Sometimes you even get to combine cloud with web or infrastructure pentesting.
 They claim to be "Beginner" and "Foundational" level, but some of them aren't super obvious if you're just starting your journey.
-Each lab has a thorough walkthrough so I won't bother with that, but I'll still leave some scattered notes in this section whenever I come across something new
+Each lab includes a thorough walkthrough so I won't bother with that, but I'll still leave some scattered notes here whenever I come across something new

 <br>

 With the ARN of the role under our control and the S3 bucket name, the account ID of the S3 bucket owner can be bruted forced.
-This can be useful to later enumerate IAM roles and users tied to that account, as well as any public EBS and RDS snapshots
+This is useful to later enumerate IAM roles and users tied to that account, as well as any public EBS and RDS snapshots
 ```
 ┌──(kali㉿kali)-[~/Desktop]
 └─$ s3-account-search arn:aws:iam::427648302155:role/LeakyBucket mega-big-tech